-\subsubsection{Combining balanced training with benchmark methods}
+\subsection{Combining balanced training with benchmark methods}

 The baseline methods \INLP and \DAdv as presented above were used in a manner consistent with their original formulation, i.e., without balanced training.
 An important question is whether balanced training might also benefit these methods.
-It is trivial to combine \DS with \INLP and \DAdv, as the method simply prunes the training dataset, but does not impact on the training objective.
-To combine \RW with \DAdv, we modify the training objective such that the cross-entropy term is scaled by $\tilde{p}^{-1}$, while leaving the adversarial term unmodified, i.e., solve for $\min_{M}\max_{A}\sum_{(x_{i}, y_{i}, g_{i}) \in \mathcal{D}} \tilde{p}^{-1}\mathcal{X}(y_i, \hat{y}_i) - \lambda_{\adv} \mathcal{X}(g, \hat{g})$.
-For \INLP, we simply train an \RW model, and then iteratively perform the INLP linear model training and nullspace projection over the learned representations.
+It is trivial to combine downsampling with \INLP and \DAdv, as the method simply prunes the training dataset, but does not impact the training objective.
+To combine instance reweighting with \DAdv, we modify the training objective such that the cross-entropy term is scaled by $\tilde{p}^{-1}$, while leaving the adversarial term unmodified, i.e., solve for $\min_{M}\max_{A}\sum_{(x_{i}, y_{i}, g_{i}) \in \mathcal{D}} \tilde{p}^{-1}\mathcal{X}(y_i, \hat{y}_i) - \lambda_{\adv} \mathcal{X}(g, \hat{g})$.
+For \INLP, we simply train a \BT model, and then iteratively perform INLP linear model training and nullspace projection over the learned representations.

-Results are presented in the final section of Table~\ref{table:main_results} (``Combination''), and indicate that the combined methods appreciably outperform both the standalone demographic removal methods and balanced training approaches, without extra training time cost.
+Results are presented in the final section of Table~\ref{table:full_results} (``Combination''), and indicate that the combined methods appreciably outperform both the standalone demographic removal methods and balanced training approaches, without extra training time cost.
 That is, demographic information removal and balanced training appear to be complementary.

-\subsubsection{Balancing toward anti-stereotyping}
+\subsection{Balancing toward anti-stereotyping}

 As shown in Table~\ref{table:main_results}, even with \DS or \RW balancing, the model still shows biases in its predictions.
 We conduct preliminary experiments on \Moji with \RW and \DS, while controlling for stereotyping skew in training using values for 0.8 to 0.2.
 In standard rebalancing we use as target 0.5, which describes a balanced situation.
 A larger skew $>0.5$ will amplifying stereotyping, and $<0.5$ describes a different type of stereotyping operating in the opposite direction.
 Balancing towards a 0.4 training skew leads to the best test results, with an accuracy of 71.7\% and \GAP of 11.8\% for \DS, and accuracy of 74.5\% and \GAP of 11.3\% for \RW.
 Comparing to the corresponding values in Table~\ref{table:main_results} (rows Balance \DS and \RW, for \Moji), both results show a substantial reduction in \GAP.